Manny Pacquiao of the Philippines will run for President in 2022.

 Pacquiao, who first entered politics as a congressman in 2010 before being elected to the Senate, had long been tipped to run for President of the Philippines.

-The 42-year-old is well-liked in the island nation for his kindness and for rising from obscurity to become one of the world’s best and wealthiest boxers.
+Many in the island nation respect the 42-year-old for his generosity and for rising from poverty to become one of the world’s greatest and wealthiest boxers.

-His boxing talents, as well as his commitment to combating poverty and corruption, are anticipated to be the campaign’s main themes.
+However, his backing for Duterte’s deadly drug war, as well as prior comments labeling gay couples as “worse than animals,” have garnered him a slew of critics.

 “Have you ever been hungry?”
 I ask anyone who inquire about my qualifications.
 Pacquiao addressed the national assembly, which was convened by the PDP-anti-Duterte Laban’s group.